 Product Overview

 This part of the system will be a software prototype of the track controller of a Centralized Traffic Control (CTC) Center and Signaling System for a light-rail passenger transit system.
 The software will be used for a demonstration of a proposed North Shore Extension of the Port Authority of Allegheny County (PAAC).
-This module of the system will be responsible for controlling blocks of tracks including switching and communication with train controller via the track.
+This module of the system will be responsible for controlling blocks of tracks including switching and communication between CTC office and train controller via the track.
 The wayside controller is a safety critical component of the system, thus it will need to be designed in a fail safe manner so as to avoid a catastrophic fatal event.

 Purpose